 Secure the other end of the hose to the side arm of the flask.

+Assemble the funnel by snapping together the cylinder and perforated top disk.
+Place the assembled funnel on top of the side-arm flask by inserting the rubber stopper into the top of the flask to secure the funnel on top.

 Place 1 clean filter paper on top of the funnel.

 Turn on the vacuum jet.